The Ultimate Guide to Headless CMS

 responsive-content-management

-However, developers can in fact create a standard preview for a quick reference, easing the business users’ state of mind.
+However, developers can in fact create a standard preview for a quick reference, easing the content editor’s state of mind.
 Just remember that the preview might not look exactly like its final presentation on every channel.

 Many headless vendors do not offer a hierarchical tree structure overview of the content.
 This type of navigation is familiar from operating systems, and allows the user to browse through content by opening and collapsing child content items under a parent content item.